SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/04 - Tkinter/03 - Widgets - Frame.md

 ```

 ## Changing Styles
-Frames have a `style` configuration option, which is common to all of the themed widgets.
+Frames have a `style` configuration option, __which is common to all of the themed widgets__.
 This lets you control many other aspects of their appearance or behavior.
 This is a bit more advanced, so we won't go into it in too much detail right now.
 But here's a quick example of creating a "Danger" frame with a red background and a raised border.

 ```python
 s = ttk.Style()